 By the time I finished the last walk, I still felt quite strong, like I could have gone on a bit more.
 That walk was about 12 miles, so for this walk I ambitiously planned 16 miles.
 That’s a couple of miles further than I’ve walked so far on this adventure, but I was confident enough… you’re all waiting for the disaster at the end of this post now, aren’t you!

-The logistics for this one were quite involved, but all worked out easy enough with a fold-up bike… drive to Barrow, cycle ½ a mile to the station, train to Ulverston, cycle 2 miles downhill to Ulverston Canal Foot.
+The logistics for this one were quite involved, but all worked out easy enough with my fold-up bike… drive to Barrow, cycle ½ a mile to the station, train to Ulverston, cycle 2 miles downhill to Ulverston Canal Foot.
 None of the cycle rides were at all taxing which helped my mood.
 I still hate cycling.

 Ulverston Canal Foot is, as expected, at the foot of the canal which runs from Ulverston town centre to the sea, where a lock used to control water levels and access to the River Leven.
 It’s only about a mile and a quarter in length with no other locks and is dead straight.
-It was opened in 1796 which then made Ulverston a sea port (although it had previously been declared as a sea port in 1774 as a tax dodge!).
+It was opened in 1796 which then made Ulverston a sea port (although it had previously declared itself as a sea port in 1774 as a tax dodge!).
 The last boat to sail the canal did so in 1949, and the sea end is now concreted up, the previous sea lock now derelict.

 There is a path along the coast heading south, but it doesn’t lead too far, and I need to follow the lanes inland a little first.
 The lane passes the huge Glaxo-Smith-Kline factory, which makes penicillin and other antibiotics, and has been here since 1948.